-Dan Dearden and Kevin Knott, co-owners of Just Right Air, want to give a shout-out not only to the ventilation service technicians at their Salt Lake office who make service calls from Draper to Layton and from Magna to Park City, but also to all the skilled HVAC professionals everywhere that keep us from being too hot or too cold.
+Dan Dearden, owner of Just Right Heating & Cooling, wants to give a shout-out not only to the ventilation service technicians at their Salt Lake office who make service calls from Draper to Layton and from Magna to Park City, but also to all the skilled HVAC professionals everywhere that keep us from being too hot or too cold.

-Between them, Dan and Kevin have 62 years of experience in the Salt Lake City, Utah heating and air conditioning installation and repair business.
-Their advice to those considering a career in heating and air conditioning systems?
+Dan has nearly 40 years of experience in the Salt Lake City, Utah heating and air conditioning installation and repair business.
+His advice to those considering a career in heating and air conditioning systems?

-Kevin Knott, who has over 20 years working with heating and air conditioning manufacturers in installation, management, and business consulting, teamed up with Dan in 2012.
-Together, their goal is to provide the best heating and air conditioning installation and repair service in Salt Lake.
-Their business has grown through word of mouth and excellent online reviews.
-Dan and Kevin insist on hiring professionals for Just Right Air who provide excellent service and take care of the customers.
-In turn, Dan and Kevin strive to provide opportunities to employees for advancement, growth, achievement, and job satisfaction.
+Dan’s goal is to provide the best heating and air conditioning installation and repair service in Salt Lake.
+The business has grown through word of mouth and excellent online reviews.
+Dan insists on hiring professionals for Just Right who provide excellent service and take care of the customers.
+In turn, Dan strives to provide opportunities to employees for advancement, growth, achievement, and job satisfaction.

-Dan and Kevin along with Just Right Air's Installation Manager, John Owen, and Senior Service Technician, Kent Bangerter, offer 6 compelling reasons for considering a career in HVAC:
+Dan along with Just Right's Installation Manager, John Owen and Kent, a Senior Service Technician, offer 6 compelling reasons for considering a career in HVAC: